 Despite my issues with the plot, there’s still a lot to love about Bacchanal.
 Between the good, the bad, and the morally dubious, all of the characters had great presence on the page and strong personalities that I’m sure will stay with me.
 The world was one I’d have been happy to read about for many pages more.
 The mystical elements made for an engaging blend of fantasy and horror too, which could frighten as much as enchant.
 An imperfect, yet auspicious start for Veronica Henry.

 My Rating 3.5 out of 5

-I received a digital Advance Reading Copy of this book from Wunderkind PR in exchange for my honest opinion.
+I would like to thank Wunderkind PR for sending me a digital Advance Reading Copy of this book in exchange for my honest opinion.
 This has in no way impacted my review.